umee-network/umee/x/leverage/README.md

 - `MsgLeverageLiquidate` liquidates an account, but instead of repaying tokens using the liquidator's balance it borrows them instead.
 Additionally, the reward received is collateralized instantly.

   This allows more convenient liquidation where the liquidator does not need to keep balances of all potential repay tokens on hand, and can instead leverage a single type of collateral.

+  From the module's point of view, no token or uToken transfers take place in this transaction, and the module's total borrowed and collateral amounts do not change.
+This makes leveraged liquidations immune to token liquidity exhaustion and harmless to module health measures like supply utilization and collateral liquitity.

 ### Reserves